 Besides using unit testing, we obviously also use checkstyle to check it's own code.

-The Maven command mvn clean package must pass without any errors.
+The Maven command mvn clean verify must pass without any errors.

-Once you have made sure that your changes pass the Maven command mvn clean package, the code coverage is of high standard and everything is documented, then you are ready to submit your work.
+Once you have made sure that your changes pass the Maven command mvn clean verify, the code coverage is of high standard and everything is documented, then you are ready to submit your work.